Apple ramps up efforts to build own search engine to rival Google, says report

 Apple is ramping up efforts to develop its own search engine, according to a Financial Times report published Wednesday, as US antitrust authorities threaten a lucrative deal that sets Google's search engine as the default option on iPhones and Samsung phones.

-This move adds to mounting evidence, according to the report, that Apple is working to build a rival to Google search, including Apple's poaching of John Giannandrea, Google's head of search, more than two years ago.
+This behavior adds to mounting evidence, according to the report, that Apple is working to build a rival to Google search, including Apple's hiring of John Giannandrea, Google's head of search, more than two years ago.

 Earlier this month, the US Justice Department filed a long-expected antitrust lawsuit against Google over its search dominance, alleging that Google "unlawfully maintained monopolies through anticompetitive and exclusionary practices in the search and search advertising markets."